CSU Council on Ocean Affairs, Science & Technology (COAST)

 - Graduate Student Research Awards: $3,000 awards for research/living expenses to graduate students engaged in marine, coastal and coastal watershed research with CSU COAST faculty members.

 - Student Travel Awards: travel support for continuing undergraduate and graduate students to attend and present the results of original marine, coastal and coastal watershed research at scientific meetings and conferences.
-Rolling deadline, funding available for January 1-June 30, 2018.
+Rolling deadline, funding available for July 1, 2018-June 30, 2019.

 - COAST Undergraduate Student Research Support Program